sourcegraph/about/blogposts/github-universe-liveblog-innersource.md

 Jeremy: They had a guy quit because he became the only expert on an area of the code.
 He spent all his time reviewing and responding to issues and couldn’t code anymore

 Yasuhiro: The firewall makes it more difficult to collaborate.
-If more things were open source, this wouldn’t be an issue.
+If more things were open source, this Wouldn't be an issue.

-Joan: There’s a big culture shift required, especially for people accustomed to doing things a certain way.
+Joan: there's a big culture shift required, especially for people accustomed to doing things a certain way.

 Jeff: Tension between security risk and the productivity associated with greater sharing.